-I’m one of the lucky ones who never had to endure “metal mouth.”
-Never had to deal with office visits that resulted in painful “tightening,” or adjusting, of metal braces.
-I could eat whatever I wanted, because I had no rules to follow about staying away from gum, bagels, or whatever else kids have to stay away from while wearing metal braces.
-Never did I have to worry about rubber bands, or my mouth getting all torn up from hitting against the metal on my teeth.
+Growing up, no sophisticated approach to braces existed.
+Your only option: metal braces.
+I’m one of the lucky ones, never having to endure “metal mouth.”
+Never having to deal with office visits resulting in painful “tightening,” or adjusting, of metal braces.
+I ate whatever I wanted, because I had no rules to follow about staying away from gum, bagels, or whatever else kids have to stay away from, while wearing metal braces.
+Thankfully, worrying about rubber bands, or my mouth tearing apart from hitting against the metal on my teeth, wasn’t an issue.

-However, my sister did have braces.
+Though I’m one of the lucky ones, my sister wasn’t.
+She had braces.
 Many of my friends did, as well.
 I have to tell you, if given the choice, I’d have told my mom “I’ll deal with the messed up teeth, just leave the braces off.”
 Every month my sister had to go to the orthodontist.
-Of course, I was stuck going, as well.
-I just had to sit in the waiting room, while she was tortured in the chair.
 I always thought it wasn’t worth the pain.
-It also wasn’t worth giving up eating corn on the cob, chewing gum, and eating bagels.
+It also wasn’t worth giving up eating corn on the cob, chewing on bubble gum, and eating bagels.
 However, if you had messed up teeth, like my sister had, it was the only option 20-something years ago.

 In case you’re still wondering……less blood, and pain, and office visits, are all GOOD THINGS.
 Plus, being able to remove the aligners so you can eat whatever you want, brush and floss, so you can try to avoid cavities, and not look like a chain link fence every time you smile….all of this sounds darn good to me!
 I do hope my kids turn out to not need braces, like their very lucky mom, but if they do end up needing them……I’d turn to Invisalign first.